VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 ```

 # Todo
-The model is trained on Synth 90k to recongnise English charactor and number.
+The model is trained on Synth 90k and can only recognise number and English character.
 I will train a new model on the chinese dataset to get a more useful model.